XinleiSherry/JobApplicationTracker/README.md

 # xinlei.github.io
-This repo contains all projects learned and practiced on course cs5610 web development
+This repo is a web application that provide a job application tracker for users to record all needed information about their applications.

 **Author:**
  Xinlei Hu